yyuyulm/PoeTree/README.md

 ![line 7](https://user-images.githubusercontent.com/73414720/166862120-8a28bbee-c707-42f2-964c-083b3bf29583.png)
 ![line 16](https://user-images.githubusercontent.com/73414720/166862136-1a33abd4-acea-45be-b5de-4417716bcb58.png)
 Then these lines are overlapped on top of each other, forming the final tree graph of the poem.
-The poem is then typed out with the same coloration rule, next to the tree graph.
+The poem is then typed out with the same coloration rule, next to the tree graph.<br/>
 ![Wide](https://user-images.githubusercontent.com/73414720/166862280-6f415a7b-5113-4245-b3a7-3ce117b7c3b4.png)